 You can specify any fields on the ticket form, except for:

-For information about making a conditional field required, and how ticket form requirement settings in your admin settings affect each other, see Making conditional ticket fields required (Professional add-on and Enterprise).
+For information about making a conditional field required, and how ticket form requirement settings in your admin settings affect each other, see Making conditional ticket fields required.

 Adding conditional ticket fields to ticket forms